git/git.github.io/rev_news/drafts/edition-113.md

   is an alternative to e.g. git submodules for managing arbitrary external dependencies.
   Written in Go, MIT licensed.
     + Contrast [Gil (git links) tool](https://github.com/chronoxor/gil)
-      to manage complex recursive repositories dependencies with cross references and cycles, mentioned in [Git Rev News Edition #110](https://git.github.io/rev_news/2024/04/30/edition-110/).
+      to manage complex recursive repository dependencies with cross references and cycles, mentioned in [Git Rev News Edition #110](https://git.github.io/rev_news/2024/04/30/edition-110/).
-+ [Bit-Booster is an Offline Commit Graph Drawing Tool](https://bit-booster.com/graph.html), using HTML and SVG, generating graph by pasting result of running `git log --all --date-order --pretty="%h|%p|%d"` into a textarea.
++ [Bit-Booster is an Offline Commit Graph Drawing Tool](https://bit-booster.com/graph.html), using HTML and SVG, generating graphs by pasting the result of running `git log --all --date-order --pretty="%h|%p|%d"` into a textarea.
     + It is also an [add-on for Atlassian Bitbucket Server](https://bit-booster.com/graph.html)
     + The webpage includes [comparison with other various commit graph add-ons](https://bit-booster.com/best.html) (2016)